corail-research/SeaPearlZoo.jl/classic_cp/nqueens/README.md

 # n queens problem

-The nqueens problem is the generalization of the well known 8 queens problem on a n*n chess board.
+The nqueens problem is the generalization of the well known 8 queens problem on a n\*n chess board.
 The eight queens puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.

+This version is a classic version of the nqueens problem ( meaning that heuristics used are fully deterministic ).
+One can use predefined different heuristic for variable or value selection, or can even define its own variable or value selection heuristics.
 ## Installation

 To launch this example, you need to have the package `SeaPearl` added to your environment.